-- Children from the school were baptised and welcomed into the community. - Classroom celebrations were held for those newly baptised. - Presentation of a certificate to commemorate the occasion.
+- Children from the school were baptised and welcomed into the community. - Presentation of a certificate to commemorate the occasion. - Families engaged in a Baptism preparation meeting with Fr Tuan prior to the sacrament.

 Reconciliation:

 - Family information meetings were held in preparation for the sacrament. - The children received this sacrament in Term 3, which commenced with the Liturgy of the Word.